SMS Kronprinz Erzherzog Rudolf: General characteristics and machinery

 Kronprinz Erzherzog Rudolf was 90.26 m long between perpendiculars and 97.6 m long overall.
 She had a beam of 19.27 m and a draft of 7.39 m, and she displaced 6829 LT normally and 7432.48 t at full load.
 Her hull was constructed with transverse and longitudinal steel frames, over which the outer steel hull plating was riveted; it was also extensively sub-divided into watertight compartments and had a double bottom.
 She had a pronounced ram bow, a common feature of capital ships of the period.
 The ship had a flush deck and was fitted with a large forward conning tower with a bridge mounted atop it along with a smaller secondary conning tower further aft.

 Kronprinz Erzherzog Rudolf was fitted with a single pole mast with a large fighting top placed amidships.
 The ship had a transverse metacentric height of 2.24 m at full load.
 Steering was controlled with a single rudder.
 She was fitted with electrical pumps that had a capacity of 2000 LT of water per hour.
 Her crew varied between 447 and 450 officers and enlisted men throughout her career.

-Stabilimento Tecnico Triestino manufactured Kronprinz Erzherzog Rudolfs propulsion system.
+Stabilimento Tecnico Triestino manufactured Kronprinz Erzherzog Rudolf's propulsion system.
 The ship was powered by a pair of two-cylinder, vertical triple-expansion steam engines, driving a pair of four-bladed screw propellers that were 5.49 m in diameter.
 Steam for the engines was provided by ten coal-fired fire-tube boilers, each of which had three fireboxes.
 The boilers were vented through two funnels.
 Her propulsion system was rated to provide 6000 ihp for a top speed of 15.5 kn.
 With forced draft, the power could be increased to 7500 ihp, though the increase in speed was modest, to 16 kn.
 The ship was fitted with four electrical generators to power internal lighting and searchlights.